North Wildwood, New Jersey: Ecology

-According to the A. W. Kuchler U.S. potential natural vegetation types, North Wildwood, New Jersey would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).
+According to the A. W. Kuchler U.S. potential natural vegetation types, North Wildwood would have a dominant vegetation type of Northern Cordgrass (73) with a dominant vegetation form of Coastal Prairie (20).

+Religion

+Notre Dame de la Mer Catholic Parish, which has its administrative offices at Wildwood Catholic Academy, is of the Roman Catholic Diocese of Camden.
+The worship sites are in Wildwood and Wildwood Crest.
+In 2008, the diocese announced that it would merge two standalone parish churches in those cities into one parish, and the merger occurred in 2010.

 Notable people

 People who were born in, residents of, or otherwise closely associated with North Wildwood include: